What is a virtual receptionist?

 Our premium service is designed for our clients who have more complex needs:

-- Allied health receptionist services – calendar management, maintaining your practice management system
+- Allied health receptionist services – ranging from simple calendar management through to a full practice management service

 - Customer care service – assisting clients with their orders, delivery follow-up, after-sales services